 - Plan to eat at irregular times so that you can enjoy the temples while everyone else is taking a breakfast/lunch/dinner break.

 - Many visitors follow a relatively predictable circuit through the temples.
+This order is often dictated by accessibility and popular maps given to tourists.
 Mix up your itinerary by exploring temples in a different order.

-- Although many visitors opt to hire a tuk-tuk and local driver or guide, consider renting a scooter or mountain bike to avoid traffic and explore on your own terms.
+- Many visitors opt to hire a tuk-tuk and local guide for reaching farther sites.
+If you are proficient enough, consider renting a scooter or mountain bike to avoid traffic and explore on your own terms.
+You should be comfortable with what it takes to drive in Asia.

-- Grab a copy of the book Ancient Angkor — you’ll find it for sale everywhere — or a good map and hire transportation to temple ruins that are farther afield.
+- Go as far as possible from the primary Angkor Wat site.
+Grab a copy of the book Ancient Angkor — you’ll find it for sale everywhere — or a good map and hire transportation to temple ruins that are farther afield.
 You may be lucky enough to have some remote ruins nearly all to yourself!

 Visiting Angkor Wat During the Monsoon Season